 If you find yourself experiencing any of the above symptoms, rather than continue to heat things up on your yoga mat with intense power yoga sessions, Ayurveda explains that, in order to balance the fiery energy of pitta, it is best to have an overall intention to move more slowly, with ease and self-compassion.
 Moreover, pitta balancing yoga focuses on expelling excess heat from the body and mind through the utilization of soothing forward folds, detoxifying twists and grounding seated postures.

-As you can see, when you begin to look at your yoga practice through the Ayurvedic lens, it becomes an effective medium to balance any excessive energy that is coming up within you.
+As you can see, when you begin to look at your yoga practice through the Ayurvedic lens, it becomes an effective medium to balance any excess energy that is coming up within you.
 Additionally, the Ayurvedic perspective teaches you how to honor how you feel in each moment and better attune to nature’s circadian and seasonal rhythms.
 The result of integrating Ayurvedic philosophy into your yoga is a sacred practice that can help you to stay steady and at peace despite what may be thrown your way.

-To help us create a well rounded yoga sequence designed to soothe pitta dosha, we sought out some of our favorite yoga teachers, co-founders of YogiAthlete, Adrienne Diaz and Amir Madison.
+To help us create a well-rounded yoga sequence designed to soothe pitta dosha, we sought out some of our favorite yoga teachers, co-founders of YogiAthlete, Adrienne Diaz and Amir Madison.
 Adrienne and Amir, are students and practitioners of both Ayurveda and its sister science, yoga; therefore, they know firsthand how powerful this dynamic approach can be and we are thrilled to share their knowledge with you!
 This practice is accessible to all levels of experience.
 We hope that this sequence reminds you to give yourself some tender love and care even in the hot and fast paced energy of summer.